Department of History

 - Recipient of the Memorial University Undergraduate Students' Union Excellence in Teaching Award 2010.

 Valerie Burton enjoys teaching on both graduate and undergraduate programs at Memorial.
-She introduces students to primary source materials wherever possible and is currently undertaking the digitization of documents complete with ‘pop-up’ guides which will be available to students through the university’s website.
-A video introduction to one of the archives on campus can be viewed at http://www.distance.mun.ca/media/files/mha/.
+She introduces students to primary source materials and wherever possible has undertaken the digitization of documents complete with ‘pop-up’ guides which are available to students through the university’s website.
+A video introduction to one of the Archives on campus can be viewed at http://www.distance.mun.ca/media/files/mha/.

 Her teaching areas are geographically British, European and Atlantic, and thematically seafaring, gender, labour and aspects of public history, this includes an undergraduate seminar on ‘History and Memory’.

 Valerie Burton's main interest is the ports, merchant shipping and seafarers of the British Isles and the British empire between the eighteenth and twentieth centuries.
-Her core research uses the Crew Agreements and Official Logbooks held at Memorial (www.mun.ca/mha/index.php).
+Her core research uses the Crew Agreements and Official Logbooks held at Memorial https://www.mun.ca/mha/mlc/.
 These records provide her with clues to what is historically important about the social, cultural and economic worlds of merchant seafarers, both at sea and on shore.
 Burton is interested in class and gender formation and in ethnicity and race in major British ports.
 In this connection she has explored the potential for cross-linking other nominal records, notably the manuscript censuses, with the records of crew and of voyages identified above.
 Her work draws upon the practices of labour and business historians, of class and gender theorists, and she is receptive to insights from the new cultural critique so far as they advance historical understandings of 'ordinary people's' agency and contingency in maritime locations.
-SSHRC has recently awarded her a grant in support of a new project involving the Crew Agreements.
-It aims to encourage a critically informed use of these rich sources by family history researchers and professional historians alike and she hopes it will spark discussions of theory and method in maritime history.
-A team of researchers, archivists and a graphic artist will be working on this project during the coming academic year.
+Her SSHRC-funded website aims to encourage a critically informed use of these rich sources by family history researchers and professional alike.
+Its design encourages discussions of theory and method in maritime history.
+A team of researchers, archivists and a graphic artist worked with her on this project.

 Dr. Burton is Chair of the Maritime Studies Research Unit: www.mun.ca/msru